TeoZosa/teozosa/README.md

 # Howdy!
 I'm Teo, great to meet you :wave:

-I build production ML systems at scale by any means necessary.
+I build production ML systems that deliver customer impact at scale by any means necessary.

 * Sometimes this means getting in the weeds wrangling raw data; training and evaluating models; or setting up super reliable high-throughput, low-latency[^1], highly-observable online/offline ML feature and model serving systems.